Nancye Hayes

 Nancye Lee Bertles AM (née Hayes; born January 1943), billed under her maiden name as Nancye Hayes, is an Australian actress, dancer, singer and choreographer/director and narrator.
 She has been a leading figure in Australian musical theatre since the 1960s.
-Although her roles have been almost exclusively in theatre, she has briefly worked in television in series and mini-series, as a character actress including filling in for an Judy Nunn in the series Home and Away.
+Although her roles have been almost exclusively in theatre, she has briefly worked in television as a character actress, filling in for Judy Nunn on the soap opera Home and Away.

-Early life
+Early life and education

-Hayes grew up in the New South Wales's Sydney suburb of Manly and was an only child.
+Nancye Hayes was born in January 1943.
+She grew up in the Sydney suburb of Manly, an only child.
 At the age of seven, she had an operation to remove a growth in her hip joint, and the recovery included strapping her leg with irons.
 After her father died in a car crash when Hayes was eleven, her mother became a barmaid at the old Pacific Hotel in Manly.

+Nancye attended Stella Maris College, Manly, a Catholic school conducted by the Sisters of the Good Samaritan.

 She began dancing lessons at age nine at Hazel and Violet Meldrum's studio.
 Hazel had been a choreographer for the leading Australian theatrical firm J. C. Williamson's.